Incognito/git-exfiltrator/README.md

 where a feature changes folders `a`, `b`, and `c` inside of commits 46f8642 and d967302.

-Using git-forceps you can extract an entire folder (for example, `b`) into a new branch which will reduce the impact of merging to master, but still maintain somewhat of a logical commit history (without havint to cut+paste in the entire file into a new branch.
+Using git-exfiltrate you can extract an entire folder (for example, `b`) into a new branch which will reduce the impact of merging to master, but still maintain somewhat of a logical commit history (without havint to cut+paste in the entire file into a new branch.